Entrepreneurship’s inside story from the people in the know give you the straight dope on what it really takes to be an Enterperneur?

-Being your own boss, controlling your own financial future, saving big bucks on commuting….these are just some of the many so-called perks that come along with owning and operating your own business.
+Entrepreneurship's, controlling your own financial future, saving big bucks on commuting….these are just some of the many so-called perks that come along with owning and operating your own business.
 And while the thought of starting your own home-based

-have to say on the subject of keeping your sanity when it’s just you against the world in business:
+have to say on the subject of keeping your sanity when it’s just you against the world in Entrepreneurship’s business:

 • Routine is a good thing ― Getting up at the same time each day, getting dressed to go to work (even though your office may be only steps from your bedroom), eating lunch and taking breaks are all absolutely necessary to your mental health.
 And your sense of mental well-being is critical to whether or not you can remain resilient in times of isolation and uncertainty.

 • Seek out professional and other business relationships ― Networking is not just about getting your name out there and marketing your products and services, it’s also a crucial part of staying sane when you are self-employed.
 Don’t just gauge your success at a function in terms of how many business cards you handed out, but consider how important it is for you to simply take time out to connect with other people just for the sake of doing so.
 Actively seek out others who are successful in business that you respect and ask them to meet for coffee on occasion, not just so you can pitch your wares, but so you build a network of support that you can call on when times are tough.
 Meet clients in person whenever you can.

 • Employ self-motivation techniques ― Loneliness can all too rapidly devolve into depression, which is never good for your bottom line, let alone your overall well-being.
 Practice basic techniques that will foster resilience and keep you inspired and energized, such as goal setting, taking care of your physical health, rewarding yourself for a job well done and evaluating the cost of not doing something, among others.

 • Make time for the people that matter most ― Business ownership can be all-consuming.
 Especially if you’re a one-man or woman shop and the onus of earning money is all on you.
 But the price you pay for ignoring the most important people in your life, no matter how much money you make, can be too high.
 If your relationships are not intact, then your business will likely suffer.
 So carve time out for friends and family, especially the ones that bolster your spirits and give you confidence.

 • Know when to quit ― It’s not something any upstart business owner even wants to think about, but sometimes the best laid plans just don’t work out.
 If the time ever comes when stepping away from being your own boss seems like the most prudent move, know that it’s okay.
 You wouldn’t be the first or the last person to give business ownership a try, only to find out it’s not all that you thought it would be or that it just doesn’t suit you.
 Just don’t give up on finding your life’s path, no matter where it may take you next.